adigenova/wengan_demo/README.md

 # Wengan demo
-This repository contains a test dataset and the instructions to test [Wengan](https://github.com/adigenova/wengan) (version 0.1).
+This repository contains a test dataset and the instructions to run [Wengan](https://github.com/adigenova/wengan) (version 0.1).

 Table of Contents
 =================